EAC 2021 Heritage Management Symposium

 Climate Change and Archaeology

-The next EAC Heritage Symposium will be held on 1-3 July 2021 in Hainburg, Austria.
-The event is hosted and organised by the Federal Monuments Authority Austria (Bundesdenkmalamt), Department of Archaeology.
+The next EAC Heritage Symposium will be held as an online event on 1 and 2 July 2021.
 The topic of the Heritage Management Symposium was ‘Climate Change and Archaeology’.

 The 22nd EAC Symposium will be held over two days (1 and 2 July 2021) and will consist of a number of presentation sessions followed by discussions – including questions and comments from the floor.

 The detailed programme of the symposium and the collated abstracts of the symposium presentations can be found here, on the right.